 Deviated nasal septum (DNS) and nasal bones deformation

 Congenital deformities of the nasal bridge, broad nose, large humped nose — cause psychological discomfort for the patient.
 Acquired traumatic deformity of the nose, often the result of domestic, sporting and traffic accidents.
-The violation of the aesthetic shape of the nose entails a violation of numerous functions of the nose.
+Impaired aesthetic shape of the nose entails an impaired numerous functions of the nose.
 Important anatomical face formation — nose — and one of the components of the upper respiratory tract.
 The nose performs a number of functions such as air cleaning, warming and humidification.
 The right balance of anatomical structures of the nose provides a normal voice tone.
 An important function of the nose, providing the relationship of the organism with the external environment is the sense of smell.

 The nose performs aesthetic function, since it is the part on which is judged on its harmony.
 A person is considered to be harmonious when there is equality of the height of its three parts.
 Measure considered nose length, which is the height of the middle third of the face.